Tetyana290501/whataname/README.md

-The Navigation Acts in Britain during the 18th century aimed to restrict colonial trade and maximize profits for British merchants and shipowners, shaping the economic relationship between Britain and its colonies.
+The Peace of Utrecht, signed in 1713, marked the end of the War of Spanish Succession and reshaped the global balance of power, leading to territorial realignments and trade agreements.